prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-but wheat from the Sierra to the Coast Range.”[@norris_octopus:_1986 21] Presley knows shorty after the novel begins, then, that the wheat only exists in California because of the “human agency” of the first colonizers, and that it is only exists at the scale it does because of “Señor Derrick” and his ilk.
+but wheat from the Sierra to the Coast Range.”[@norris_octopus:_1986 21] Presley knows shorty after the novel begins, then, that the wheat only exists in California because of the “human agency” of the first colonizers, and that it only exists at the scale it does because of “Señor Derrick” and his ilk.
 If he can still claim, four hundred pages later, that human agency cannot touch the immensity of the wheat, one has to ask what different forms of agency are at play here.
 Perhaps the “squabbles” among individuals cannot touch the wheat, and perhaps not even collective action could do so.
-But the kind of organization of humanity and nature alike that capitalism represents---the assemblages represented when the Derricks’ “no longer felt their individuality” as they commune with the global wheat markets---demonstrably can.
+But the kind of organization of humanity and nature alike that capitalism represents---the assemblages invoked when the Derricks’ “no longer [feel] their individuality” as they commune with the global wheat markets---demonstrably can.

 Indeed, recognizing the multiplicity of forces at play, which come